Today’s Top 5 Jobs for Introverts in Europe

 • Germany: once again Germany appears as a top country for introverts in Europe.
 The only difference in this case is that you might need to learn some German as marketing is constantly dealing with national & global clients.

-• France: marketing research analysts are highly viewed in this nation, as they are in charge of finding out new trends, public opinion, and somehow “predict” what the business should do next and what their competitors are currently doing through the landscape analysis.
+• France: marketing research analysts are highly viewed in this nation, as they are in charge of finding out new trends, and public opinion, and somehow “predicting” what the business should do next and what their competitors are currently doing through landscape analysis.

 Annual Average Salary